Do I Need a Dog Bite Attorney?

 What Can I Do if I'm Injured by a Dog?

-You can also file a lawsuit against the dog's owner or caretaker for damages.
-Some state statutes even allow these lawsuits to cover other types of dog-related injuries, not just dog bites.
-Dog bite attorneys play a vital role in these lawsuits since they know the applicable laws of your state, how to calculate damages, and how to present evidence most effectively.
+You can also file a lawsuit against a landlord or dog's owner for damages.
+Some state dog bite statutes even allow these lawsuits to cover other types of dog-related injuries like lacerations not caused by a bite.

 Proving Liability in a Dog Bite Case

-Whether you can hold someone liable for your dog bite injuries will depend on the laws of your state and the strength of your case.
+Whether you can hold someone liable for your dog bite injuries depends on state law and the facts of your case.
 In some states, the traditional common law "one-bite" rule imposes responsibility in limited situations.
 A dog gets a pass for his first bite unless the owner did something wrong.
-For example, if the owner knew or had reason to know their dog was dangerous, for example, if the dog has bitten someone in the past.
+For example, if the owner knew or had reason to know their dog was dangerous, then he would be liable to a dog bite victim.

 States that do not have dog bite statutes follow the common law negligent standard.
 This means the owner must act like a reasonable pet owner and keep their animal under control.
 Various dog bite and negligence statutes mean that the owner generally has a duty to protect others from harm caused by their dog.
-This includes guests, workers on their property, and people in public places.
+This includes guests, workers on the owner's property, and people in public places.
 Owners also have to obey local leash laws and statutes that create liability.
 In some states, owners must take extra measures if they own a particularly dangerous animal or specific breed of dog.